varunyn/sonarQube_workshop/LabGuide200.md

 exit
 EOF
 ```
-- NOTE: In the above commands what we are doing is: SSH into the instance -> install docker in instance -> start docker -> pull sonarQube docker image -> open firewall -> open port and run image
+- NOTE: In the above commands what we are doing is:
+    - SSH into the instance
+    - Install docker in instance
+    - Start docker
+    - Pull sonarQube docker image
+    - Open firewall
+    - open port 9000 and run docker image
+    - exit ssh

     ![](images/200/lab200_createBuildJob_6.png)